 48. Tell her she’s a great mother.
 Be specific.
 Try: “Watching you bathe the kids earlier made me realize what a wonderful mom you are.”

 49. Give her a kiss as soon as you walk in the door.
 Or, if you work from home, head to her for a kiss when she enters.

 51. Pick up the snack or cookie or ice cream she likes but never buys for herself.
 Even if it’s a tub of cheese balls.
 Even if it’s a Clark Bar, which are gross.

 52. Come up with a dumb new pet name or nickname for them.
 Call her that nickname.

 53. Read a book solely because you know she loved it.
 Talk to her about it when you’re done.

-54. Let her talk shit about whoever or whatever she wants without judgment.
+54. Let her talk trash about whoever or whatever she wants without judgment.

 55. Next time she tells you a story she’s already told you a thousand times, just pretend like it’s the first time she’s told it.

 56. Apologize for something stupid you’ve done.
 A real apology where you admit you’re wrong.
 Don’t do it for brownie points.
 Instead, do it to show you respect her enough to swallow your ego.

 57. Gush about her in front of her friends.